-Of course, asset management affords a variety of measurable benefits for businesses of all types and sizes, beginning with increased customer satisfaction.
-When your operation runs smoothly, your customers not only have fewer complaints, they will have a much better experience, which equates to greater loyalty.
-Likewise, with an effective asset management strategy and a good asset tracking system you will improve productivity, efficiency, and safety.
+Of course, asset management affords innumerable benefits for businesses of all types and sizes, beginning with increased customer satisfaction.
+When your operations run smoothly, your customers not only have fewer complaints, but a much better experience overall, which inspires greater loyalty to your company and your brand.

 Businesses have always been driven to keep up with the many valuable resources they need to operate successfully.
-And before the dawn of more sophisticated methods like barcode solutions and asset tracking spreadsheets, that meant using quill and ink, pen and paper to manually count and record the assets on hand.
+And before the dawn of more sophisticated methods like barcode asset tracking, that meant using pen-and-paper strategies to manually count and record the assets on hand.
 It was a tedious, labor-intensive process that was not only prone to human error, but incredibly difficult to scale as businesses grew and assets multiplied.

-Continuous advancements in digital technology gave rise to the Internet of Things – or IoT – which empowered us to connect billions of devices and objects, animals and people in ways previously unimagined.
+Continuous advancements in digital technology gave rise to the Internet of Things – or IoT – which empowers us to connect billions of devices, objects, animals, and people in ways previously unimagined.
 This new era ushered in a sophisticated array of cost- and resource-efficient indoor and outdoor location tracking technologies that no longer rely on manual data input.
 By completely taking out the human element of asset tracking, these systems were able to successfully eliminate common human errors.

-Equally impressive, IoT-based solutions such as this one have also done away with the need for costly IT infrastructure, while reducing the ongoing expenses associated with some of the earlier, more power-hungry devices.
-They are also easily scalable - which means you can start small and work your way up and across the organization.
+IoT-based asset tracking solutions such as this one have also done away with the need for costly IT infrastructure, which reduces the ongoing expenses associated with some of the earlier, more power-hungry asset tracking systems.
+They are also easily scalable, which means you can start small and work your way up and across the organization.
 And when you put it all together, these “intelligent” real-time asset tracking systems provide a significant return on investment by saving you both time and money, providing a big boon to productivity and profitability.

 With that information in hand, you are now ready to explore the range of currently available IoT asset tracking technologies.
 Here’s a brief overview.

 QR codes have taken their predecessor, the barcode, to greater heights.
 In fact, they are quickly becoming the cornerstone of inventory control, as highly affordable and easily affixable tags that can be scanned with something as ubiquitous as a smartphone.
 Unlike barcodes, QR codes are two-dimensional, which means they can be “read” from any angle and are capable of transmitting far more information.

 RFID tags can also be a cost-effective choice for tracking inventory as it enters and leaves a warehouse or retail facility.
-Put simply, RFID is a form of wireless communication that uses radio frequency signals to send and receive messages from asset tracking tags that fall into one of two types: passive and active.
+Put simply, RFID is a form of wireless communication that uses radio frequency signals to send and receive messages from asset tracking tags.
+These tags fall into one of two types: passive and active.

 The battery-free passive variety transmits signals to an antenna that bounces them back to a reader located at a specified “choke point.”

-Satellite-based positioning technologies - GNSS and GPS - are the most commonly used for outdoor asset tracking.
-In essence, they employ receivers (for example, smartphone antennas) to collect radio signals that are transmitted through a collection of satellites that circle the Earth.
+Satellite-based positioning technologies such as GNSS and GPS are the most commonly used location technologies for outdoor asset tracking.
+In essence, they employ receivers to collect radio signals that are transmitted through a collection of satellites that circle the Earth.
 They then use these signals to accurately calculate and identify an outdoor location that is expressed as latitude and longitude.

 Now that you have a basic handle on the current universe of asset tracking technologies, it’s time to set your sights on a software solution that complements your asset management strategy.
 And in doing so, you will probably want to choose one that includes these two components: asset identification and asset location.
 In other words, you need to know that you are managing the right assets (asset identification) and where those assets are at any given time (asset location).

-On the other hand, there are a growing number of automated asset management solutions - like GPS and active RFID to connect asset identity with asset location.
+On the other hand, there are a growing number of automated asset tracking solutions that utilize technologies like GPS and active RFID to connect asset identity with asset location.
 GPS generates identifying information like serial numbers, along with outdoor location coordinates, while active RFID tags provide indoor positioning in real time.

 And if you need something that covers both indoor and outdoor scenarios, Link Labs has its innovative asset tracking software product, AirFinder.
-The first of its kind, this highly flexible device combines five identification and location technologies to automatically provide seamless visibility as an asset moves between indoor and outdoor locations.
+The first of its kind, this highly flexible asset visibility system combines asset identification and location technologies to automatically provide seamless visibility as assets move between both indoor and outdoor locations.

-As you begin to explore your available options for a “right fit” asset tracking solution, based on your unique requirements, there are three key business considerations to keep in mind:
+As you begin to explore your available options for a “right fit” asset tracking solution based on your unique requirements, there are three key business considerations to keep in mind:

 Know your goals.
-The idea here is to come up with a set of realistic goals that not only align with your identified asset management needs, but also help frame the business processes you plan to develop for monitoring the assets you have.
+The idea here is to come up with a set of realistic goals that not only align with your identified asset management needs but also help frame the business processes you plan to develop for monitoring the assets you have.

 Plan for future success.
 Given that your needs will most likely change over time, you will want to make sure that you have an asset management strategy and solution that can evolve with them.
 For example, by knowing who your stakeholders are now and who they might be down the road, you will be better equipped to align your requirements accordingly.
 The same goes for mapping your asset lifecycle from purchase through replacement, so you may properly budget and plan for each stage.

 Define a method for measuring ROI.
-The asset management solution you choose should not only get the job done effectively and efficiently, it should also yield a healthy return on investment.
-That will mean having both a system and a set of metrics in place for evaluating both, with an eye toward actionable insights.
+The asset tracking solution you choose should not only get the job done effectively and efficiently, it should also yield a healthy return on investment.
+That will mean having a system and a set of metrics in place for evaluating both, with an eye toward actionable insights.

 As technologies become smarter, businesses are ramping up for digital transformation, particularly with respect to IoT asset management.
 So, to help you plan your trajectory, we have identified four stages to use in benchmarking your transformation journey.

 Whether you want to leverage GPS, WiFi sniffing, or cellular ID for outdoor asset tracking, Link Labs can help.
-By using a combination of these technologies, our asset tracking solution makes monitoring the status of assets moving between facilities simpler than ever.
-Further, you can easily integrate environmental monitoring sensors to your real-time location tags to gain more information about sensitive cargo during transit.
+By using a combination of these technologies, our asset tracking solution makes monitoring the status of assets moving between facilities easier than ever.
+Further, you can easily integrate environmental monitoring sensors into your real-time location tags to gain more information about sensitive cargo during transit.

-Pulling wires to RFID readers and connecting them to existing WiFi networks is both expensive and time-consuming—but a Symphony integration is simple, with no IT integration necessary.
+Pulling wires to RFID readers and connecting them to existing WiFi networks is both expensive and time-consuming, but a Symphony integration is simple, with no IT integration necessary.